container based virtualization

 The Role of Server Virtualization

 Server virtualization has exponentially increased the number of addresses in our switches’ MAC addresses.
 Before server virtualization, there was only one MAC address per switch port.
-We can run many virtual machines (VMs) or containers on a single physical server with server virtualization.
+With server virtualization, we can run many virtual machines (VMs) or containers on a single physical server.
 Virtual NICs and virtual MAC addresses are assigned to each virtual machine.
 One switch port must learn many MAC addresses.

-A data center could have 24 or 48 physical servers connected to a top-of-rack (ToR) switch.
+A data center could connect 24 or 48 physical servers to a top-of-rack (ToR) switch.
 Since there may be many racks in a data center, each switch must store the MAC addresses of all VMs that communicate.
 Networks without server virtualization require much larger MAC address tables.

 1st Lab Guide: VXLAN